 There are many possible day trips to be had from the city, and with easy connections and many tours available, it’s easy to travel along the coast to explore the beaches of Playa del Carmen or the Mayan ruins of Tulum.

 If you are really interested in the area’s local history then travel to Chichen Itza, the site of the most famous and most extensive Mayan ruins in the Americas.

 There are several amazing things to see just outside of Cancun.
 From early access Chichen Itza with a Private Archaeologist, Tulum and Coba Ruins Exploration, Xcaret, Xel-Ha, Xplor Adventure Park, and the amazing Adventure tour of Mayan Cenotes.

-Cancun Travel Planning Guide
+Cancun Travel Planning Tips

 How to Travel to Cancun

 Cancun is found right at the northern end of Mexico’s Yucatan Peninsula, overlooking the warm waters of the Caribbean Sea.
-Cancun is a busy and popular place, especially in peak season, and because of the demand from visitors, it’s a well connected and easy to reach city.
+Cancun is a busy and popular place, especially in peak season, and because of the demand from visitors, it’s a well connected and easy to reach the city.

 It’s the gateway to the entire Yucatan, including the beautiful Riviera Maya to the south, and as such Cancun’s large international airport has flights across the world, including many direct flights to major North American cities and many European destinations.

 There are regularly scheduled airlines flying in throughout the year and during peak season, even more, charter flights and package holiday companies travel here too.

 The city is well connected domestically too, with regular flights to other large Mexican cities and an extensive bus route operating across the Yucatan, and particularly along the coast to the south, to popular destinations such as Tulum and Playa del Carmen.